-$^{^{2}}$ A space-time point process is a collection of random variables where each point represents the time and location of an event (Diggle, 2013).
+&lt;sup>1A space-time point process is a collection of random variables where each point represents the time and location of an event (Diggle, 2013).
 They have been used in the literature to model events such as crime, disease incidence, or the occurrences of natural disasters (fires, earthquakes, lightning strikes, tsunamis, etc.).

-$^{^{3}}$ An illustration of the first case is when battles between organized actors trigger waves of retaliatory or followup violence in a given area.
+&lt;sup>2An illustration of the first case is when battles between organized actors trigger waves of retaliatory or follow-up violence in a given area.
 For the second case, troops repeatedly attack clusters of nearby targets.
 This may happen because local vulnerabilities are well-known to them.
 Moreover, armed combatants can easily migrate from one area to another and violence in a given city can disrupt regional economic stability.

-it in space or time.
+overall density at a given location.
+This contribution is given by a trivariate Gaussian kernel function.
+It is highest at the exact location of the event and fades out as we move away from it in space or time.
 The dispersion of the kernel mass is controlled by a matrix of smoothing parameters.
 The density at a given point in space and time is obtained by summing up all the contributions.
 The estimated density is proportional to the statistical risk of violence in this framework.
 The performance of this new approach can therefore be evaluated based on its ability to predict future violence.
 The choice of the optimal smoothing parameters is crucial in this kernel density estimation approach.
-This paper also proposes a new bandwidth selection approach in which the optimal smoothing parameters are chosen to maximize the likelihood of future events.4
+This paper also proposes a new bandwidth selection approach in which the optimal smoothing parameters are chosen to maximize the likelihood of future events.

 This simple density estimation approach allows for the use of all the information on the exact timing and location of conflict events when measuring violence risk.
 It also takes into account higher moments of the underlying violence process, such as its variance/dispersion.
 This is not feasible with the standard space-time autoregressive approach used so far in the literature to exploit conflict history data (Bazzi et al., 2019; Hegre et al., 2019; Weidmann and Ward, 2010).
-This approach consists indeed in slicing a given window of interest (country or region in a given time period) into space-time units.5 Events that occur in each unit are counted and used to run space-time autoregressive regressions.
-The information on the exact timing and location of conflict events is therefore aggregated at a certain level leading to a potential loss of valuable data.6 Moreover, this approach only uses distance to neighboring events (first order moment of violence process) to measure risk at a given location.
+This approach consists indeed in slicing a given window of interest (country or region in a given time period) into space-time units.
+Events that occur in each unit are counted and used to run space-time autoregressive regressions.
+The information on the exact timing and location of conflict events is therefore aggregated at a certain level leading to a potential loss of valuable data.
+Moreover, this approach only uses distance to neighboring events (first order moment of violence process) to measure risk at a given location.
 The kernel density estimation approach imposes instead some desirable structure on the extent to which the risk generated by each event spreads in space and time.
 It assumes that this risk fades out at an exponential rate following a Gaussian kernel function.
 The dispersion of the kernel mass is estimated to maximize the likelihood of future events which gives flatter kernel functions for processes with higher dispersion.
 This framework allows one to run conflict prediction equations equivalent to the space-time autoregressive models but with just one regressor at the right hand side in which we can feed the exact timing and location of past events.
 The entire pattern of violence observed until time t is therefore used to measure the statistical risk of future violence in a single index.